pomsky-lang/website/src/content/docs/blog/pomsky-0-12/index.md

 </div>

-This release also has a breaking change, [explained below](#breaking-change-fixing-hygiene).

 If you're unfamiliar with Pomsky, [here is a summary](/docs/get-started/quick-reference) of how Pomsky compares to regexes.

 Let's look at the most exciting new features in this release!

 ## RE2 Support

 RE2 is a fast regex engine from Google.
 Unlike backtracking regex engines such as PCRE2, it is based on finite automata, so it has better worst-case performance.
-Go's `regexp` package is (mostly[^1]) compatible with RE2.
-Pomsky now also offers a **RE2 flavor**, so you get better diagnostics when targeting RE2.
-For example, RE2 doesn't support features such as lookbehind, and Pomsky detects this:
+Pomsky now offers a **RE2 flavor**, which is also compatible with Go's `regexp` package.
+Because the RE2 flavor doesn't support advanced features such as lookbehind and backreferences, Pomsky produces an error when you try to use them:

 <pre class="terminal">
 <span class='shell'>&gt; </span><span class='cmd'>pomsky</span> <span class='flag'>-f</span> <span class='arg'>re2</span> <span class='str'>"&lt;&lt; &#39;test&#39;"</span>